skupperproject/skupper-website/input/docs/kubernetes/deployment-concerns.md

 Setting the number of routers to more than two does not provide increased availability and can adversely affect performance.

-Note that clients must reconnect when a router restarts or traffic is redirected to a backup router.
+Note: Clients must reconnect when a router restarts or traffic is redirected to a backup router.